MarkDBlackwell/cloud-iptables-firewall/README.md

 $ /etc/init.d/iptables stop
 ```

-At any time, to see all listening (open) ports:
+To see all listening (open) ports at any time:

 ```bash
 $ netstat -ln